Categories

 The famous Bateaux Mouches and Bateaux Parisiens are much larger cruise boats so cheaper for their guided (taped) tours.
 However you could opt for food with the lunch, brunch or dinner menus.
 Bateaux Parisien boats are smaller and the Bateaux Mouches have a dress code for dinner.
 Dinner is prepared fresh that day and you are accompanied by a small band on both so you can dance between the tables if you like.

 I have not taken the lunch or brunch trips but have only heard good reviews from guests.
-I have taken the dinner trips on several occasions and the food is very good however with pricing for dinner starting at €115 per person you can also ask me to give you a couple of dinner options before taking a night cruise.
+I have taken the dinner trips on several occasions and the food is very good however with pricing for dinner starting at €90 per person, sharing with a couple of hundred other people, you can also ask me to give you a couple of dinner options before taking a night cruise.

 However, my total favourite is Le Calife, a wooden converted barge.
 Calife barge restaurant

-You have to be careful not to miss the view when chatting or eating the delicious food at lunch or dinner time (in fact le Calife is listed in the Top 20 restaurants in Paris on Trip Advisor).
-There is no guided commentary and no live music, it’s just an excellent meal eaten whilst floating by a gorgeous view at 2 price points €107 per head or €127 as you don’t want to book the ‘lounge’ which is below deck.
+You have to be careful not to miss the view when chatting or eating the delicious food at lunch or dinner time (in fact le Calife is listed in the Top 20 restaurants in Paris on TripAdvisor).
+There is no guided commentary and no live music, it’s just an excellent meal eaten whilst floating by a gorgeous view at 3 price points depending on which of the 3 levels of the boat you choose (Terrace, Veranda or the Salon lounge) are all excellent just don’t want to book the ‘music lounge’ which is below deck.

 Do tell me which one you preferred.